This post may contain affiliate links (full disclosure policy). As an Amazon Associate, I earn from qualifying purchases.

 • Not sure if you even have weak pelvic floor muscles?
 The Perifit kegel exerciser is still useful for improving intimacy!

-• This product is NOT what you might think it looks like.
+• This product does NOT do what it looks like it might do.
 It does not vibrate.
 If you buy it for that, you’ll be disappointed.

 • This product is not recommended for pregnant women or women who are less than 6 weeks postpartum.
 This is mostly recommended out of an abundance of caution and not because there is evidence that the device will cause harm.